aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 -   description (string): The description of the video
 -   display_id (string): An alternative identifier for the video
 -   uploader (string): Full name of the video uploader
+-   uploader_id (string): Nickname or id of the video uploader
+-   uploader_url (string): URL to the video uploader's profile
 -   license (string): License name the video is licensed under
+-   creators (list): The creators of the video
--   creator (string): The creator of the video
+-   creator (string): The creators of the video; comma-separated
 -   timestamp (numeric): UNIX timestamp of the moment the video became available
 -   upload_date (string): Video upload date in UTC (YYYYMMDD)